graalvm/graalvm-demos/micronaut-webapp/README.md

 To build and run all the service including load tests via Docker:

 - `./gradlew assemble`
-- `./deployments/local/build-docker-compose.sh [|graalvm|hotspot]` -- this command builds a Docker composed file with different Docker images running on either: native-image, graalvm or hotspot.
+- `./deployments/local/build-docker-compose.sh [|graalvm|hotspot]` -- this command builds a Docker composed file with different Docker images running on either: Native Image, GraalVM or Hotspot.
 - `docker-compose up --build`

 ### Kubernetes